-Every holder of record of Common Stock of the Company at the close of business on April 2, 2013 is entitled to notice of the meeting and any adjournments or postponements and to cast, in person or by proxy, one vote for each share of Common Stock held by such holder.
-At the record date, the Company had outstanding 89,898,411 shares of Common Stock.
-This proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012 are first being mailed to stockholders on or about April 17, 2013.
+Every holder of record of Common Stock of the Company at the close of business on March 3, 2015 is entitled to notice of the meeting and any adjournments or postponements and to cast, in person or by proxy, one vote for each share of Common Stock held by such holder.
+At the record date, the Company had outstanding 116,728,566 shares of Common Stock.
+This proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 are first being mailed to stockholders on or about April 15, 2015.

 Any stockholder who has given a proxy has the power to revoke the proxy prior to its exercise.
-A proxy can be revoked by an instrument of revocation delivered at or prior to the annual meeting to Marc N. Bell, the secretary of the Company, by a duly executed proxy bearing a date or time later than the date or time of the proxy being revoked, or at the annual meeting if the stockholder is present and elects to vote in person.
+A proxy can be revoked by an instrument of revocation delivered at, or prior to the annual meeting, to Marc N. Bell, the secretary of the Company, by a duly executed proxy bearing a date or time later than the date or time of the proxy being revoked, or at the annual meeting if the stockholder is present and elects to vote in person.
 Mere attendance at the annual meeting will not serve to revoke a proxy.
 A stockholder whose shares are held in a brokerage or bank account will need to obtain a legal proxy from the broker, bank or other intermediary in order to vote at the meeting.

 The presence, in person or represented by proxy, of the holders of a majority of the issued and outstanding shares of Common Stock will constitute a quorum for the transaction of business at the annual meeting.
-The affirmative vote of holders of a majority of the shares represented and entitled to vote is required for the election of each director, for the advisory approval of the say on pay vote and for the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered certified public accounting firm.
+The affirmative vote of holders of a plurality of the shares represented and entitled to vote is required for the election of each director.
+The affirmative vote of the holders of a majority of the shares represented and entitled to vote at the meeting is required for the advisory approval of the say on pay vote and for the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered certified public accounting firm.
 Abstentions will have the effect of votes against the advisory say on pay proposal and the ratification of the appointment of our auditors.